IFFCO Group: History

 IFFCO began operations in the UAE in 1975 and expanded into branded consumer goods during the 1980s and 1990s under the Allana family’s leadership.
 In July 2006, Gulf News reported a US$275 million food production complex for IFFCO in Dubai Industrial City to produce brands such as Noor, London Dairy, Al Baker and Tiffany.

 In June 2010, a 500,000 m^{2} logistics area opened in Dubai Industrial City to support regional exports.

-In November 2022, IFFCO and DP World agreed to develop a 30,000 m^{2} edible oil packing plant in the Berbera Economic Zone (Somaliland).
+In November 2022, IFFCO and DP World agreed to develop a 30,000 m^{2} edible oil packing plant in the BEZ Berbera Economic Zone Somaliland.

 In March 2023, THRYVE, described as the Middle East’s first 100% plant-based meat factory, opened in Dubai Industrial City.

 In June 2024, Italy’s export credit agency SACE announced an Islamic facility with IFFCO to support the Italian food and beverage value chain under SACE’s Push Strategy.

+On 3 May 2026 it was announced the company was to enter provisional liquidation, with a debt of $2 billion owed to creditors including HSBC.